broadinstitute/cromwell/docs/Getting.md

 Cromwell is distributed is a conda package on [conda-forge](https://conda-forge.org/).
 These instructions need to be followed for [installing the miniconda distribution](https://docs.conda.io/en/latest/miniconda.html) and
 [activating the conda-forge channel](https://conda-forge.org/#about).
-After this Cromwell can be installed in the base environt with `conda install cromwell` or a separate environment for Cromwell can be created with `conda create -n cromwell cromwell`.
+After this Cromwell can be installed in the base environment with `conda install cromwell` or a separate environment for Cromwell can be created with `conda create -n cromwell cromwell`.
 If you are using Cromwell for bioinformatics workflows it is recommended you take a look at [bioconda](http://bioconda.github.io)  as well.
 The conda installation of Cromwell comes with a wrapper that eliminates the need for using a `java -jar /path/to/jar` type of command.
-Conda also installs the required Java dependency fot you.
+Conda also installs the required Java dependency in the environment automatically.

 Mac users with Homebrew can also get Cromwell with the command `brew install cromwell`.